 Operational Procedure

-CDE shall be managed using the principle of least functionality with all unnecessary services or components removed or restricted.
+BIM CDCP shall be managed using the principle of least functionality with all unnecessary services or components removed or restricted.

-Anti-malware protection shall be enabled on all local area network servers, personal computers, mobile devices, and computers connecting to the CDE.
+Anti-malware protection shall be enabled on all local area network servers, personal computers, mobile devices, and computers connecting to the BIM CDCP.

 All software and files downloaded from the Internet shall be screened and verified with anti-malware solution.